zuzhaoye/MTA_Data_Analysis/README.md

 ---

 `Project_Benson.ipynb` contains the data analysis for this project.
 `Zip_Zhvi_Summary_AllHomes.csv` contains Zillow's Home Value Index data used within this project as well.
+The blog post can be found [here](https://zachheick.github.io/MTA-Data-Analysis/).